Receiving the LUCCA Atom Beta Test Grinder

 Creating a Grind Profile and uploading it to the Grinder

-- In the LUCCA App, under the “Browse” menu, select the Verve Bronson profile.
+- In the TrueGrind App, under the “Browse” menu, select the Verve Bronson profile.

 - Once the coffee is selected, select from one of three shot types from the menu.
 Each shot type indicates a particular target ratio, expressed as [dry coffee weight]:[brewed espresso weight].

 - After selecting a Shot Type, you will be taken to a screen where you can enter a name for your Grind Profile, the roast date of the coffee you’ll be using (you can change this at any time later), the coffee dose you’ll use (i.e. the dry coffee weight in the portafilter), and modify the grind time for your Grind Profile.